sixy6e/point-cloud-checks/README.md

 Note: to install a development version include the `-e` parameter in the last command (e.g.; `pip install -e .`).

+# Running

+A specific point cloud check can be run via the command line once installed.
+The following command will run the point cloud based density check.

+    mbespc density-check -pf ./tests/generated_test_data/test.las -gf ./tests/generated_test_data/test.tif

+Note: the test files included in the above command can be automatically generated, see [here](#generating-test-datasets).

 # Testing

 To run unit tests

     pytest -s

 ## Generating test datasets